Understanding Captive Insurance Programs

 The Tax Impact

-When businesses don’t have complete control over the captive and the captive had written a large amount of insurance claims that did not go to the business in question, they may be able to deduct their premiums.
+When businesses don’t have complete control over the captive and said captive had written a large amount of insurance claims that did not go to the business in question, they may be able to deduct their premiums.
 In these cases, there must be proof of a transfer of risk.
 When a company has a combination of traditional and captive insurance, it is easy to transfer risk, thus qualifying the entire captive policy for these tax deductions.
+While a complex situation, our tax lawyers are able to guide you through the process.

 Deciding On A Captive

 Making the decision to purchase captive insurance should not be made alone.
-Contact your trusted tax attorney at JD Katz: Attorneys at Law today!
+Contact your trusted tax attorneys at JD Katz: Attorneys at Law today!